-- Deliveries or pick-ups in connection with the Artisan Industrial uses are limited to parcel and small freight carriers. - 2.
+- Deliveries or pick-ups in connection with an Industrial, Artisan use are limited to parcel and small freight carriers. - 2.
 Tourist Rental uses as the sole use, within Single Unit Residental buildings that are not owner occupied, shall be limited to 6 months of a calendar year.